CSC302Parajuniper3/CSC302Project3/README.md

 - If you get the following error while deploying: `Error while fetching server API version` then your issue might be permission issues with docker's socket.
 Run the (Linux) command `sudo chmod 666 /var/run/docker.sock`, which may solve the issue.

 ---

-## Tech stack summary and decision log:

-Selected options are in **bold** next to each bullet point

-* Frontend: **N/A**
-    * Will not be required as our project is just an API for other apps
-* Backend: **Node.js**
-    * _Option 1:_ Node.js
-        * Every team member has prior experience
-        * Easy integration with MongoDB
-    * _Option 2:_ Flask
-        * Used only by James in the past
-        * Unfamiliar with DB integrations, possible risk
-* Database: **MongoDB**
-    * _Context:_ We will only need to save ActivityDefinitions and PlanDefinitions into a database
-        * `id` properties aren’t unique across both activity and plan definitions, so we will create separate DB schemas for each
-        * Our database will only store JSON objects, so it’s not necesary to use a relational database
-    * _Option 1:_ MongoDB
-        * Free to use
-        * Mongoose allows easy integration with Node.js
-        * Team has familiarity working with mongo in the past
-        * Easily define schemas for backend use
-* Hosting service: **Heroku**
-    * _Option 1:_ Firebase
-        * Free to use
-        * Has its own DB and authentication
-        * Limited flexibility, forces the use of a proprietary DB (no mongo allowed)
-    * _Option 2:_ Heroku
-        * Free to use
-        * Prior experience for team members who took CSC309
-        * Compared to Firebase, Heroku is more flexible and easier to integrate with other services
-* Container service: **Docker**
-    * _Option 1:_ Vagrant
-        * Can run in non-linux environments because it functions as a VM
-    * _Option 2:_ Docker
-        * Team has prior experience with Docker
-        * Requires less resources and setup since we only need to load libraries
-        * App will be run in a linux environment, so we’re choosing docker because there's less risk with unfamiliarity
-* Testing: **Jest**
-    * _Option 1:_ Jest
-        * Self contained
-        * Most simple to use
-    * _Option 2:_ Mocha
-        * Does not have its own assertion libraries, involves more dependencies
-            * Chai is required for assertion
-            * Sinon is used for spies/stubs
-    * _Option 3:_ Jasmine
-        * Unable to run tests without a third party
-    * Decided to go with Jest because the scope of the project isn’t large enough to justify the more heavyweight options

----

-## Meeting Notes

-Meeting notes can be found in the `meeting-notes` folder in the top level directory of the repo.